-The construction works will be carried out in forest areas for the erection of the pylons.
+In addition, works will be carried out in forest areas for the erection of most of the pylons.
 With the start of the construction process, the area to be used in forested areas will be clarified.
-While discussing the ETL route with the mukhtar of Beybaş village, the use of the forested areas by the residents of the neighbourhood was also discussed.
-In this sense, it is noted that there is no impact on livelihoods of the communities.
+Potential PAPs who are engaged in any economic activity such as spice and herbs gathering, mushroom picking or beekeeping in the forest area will be identified.
+It is noted that there is no impact on livelihoods of the communities.
 In the interview with the mukhtar, it was understood that no residents of the neighbourhoods are engaging in any economic activity in the aforementioned forested lands.
 CLO's contact information is available at every mukhtar and if a grievance is received regarding the use of forest land and the construction of ETL, compensation will be made in accordance with the magnitude and type of impact.